-There are actually five outdoor Scottish ski resorts, three of which are in the Cairngorms National Park.
-For my first Scottish skiing experience, I went to Cairngorm Mountain, found in the Cairngorms National Park.
-This is the sixth highest mountain in the UK, and is also home to the UK’s highest funicular railway.
-Fun royal fact – Prince Charles took skiing lessons here.
+Scotland has five outdoor ski resorts, three of them inside the Cairngorms National Park.
+For my first go at Scottish skiing I headed to CairnGorm Mountain, the sixth-highest mountain in the UK and home to the country’s highest funicular railway.
+(There’s a royal connection, too.
+King Charles is said to have learned to ski in these hills as a young man.)

 Table of Contents: